1665 Kaufman Ave., P.O. Box 3353

 Chuck’s past or current professional activities include the Labor and Employment Relations Association, National Business Coalition on Health (Government Affairs Committee), Iowa 2010 Strategic Planning Council (Development Committee), Iowans for a Better Future Board of Directors, the Governor’s 21st Century Workforce Council and the Federal Mediation and Conciliation Service Customer Council.

 In the community, Chuck has been a member of the city of Dubuque Housing Commission, city of Dubuque Community Development Commission, Dubuque County Mental Health/Developmental Disabilities Stakeholders Committee, Dubuque Soccer Club (co-founder), American Youth Soccer Organization (commissioner), America’s River Soccer Classic (director), Dubuque Housing Coalition (chair), Healthy Dubuque 2000, Crescent Community Health Center Planning Committee, Downtown Neighborhood Council (block captain) and St. Raphael Cathedral Parish.
 He has been on the board of directors for Habitat for Humanity, Project Concern, the Dubuque Food Pantry and the Dubuque Soccer Alliance.

-Chuck is a ranking member on the Environmental Protection committee.
-He also serves on the State Government, Ways and Means and Economic Development Appropriations Subcommittees.
+Chuck is the ranking member on the Environmental Protection committee.
+He also serves on the Economic Growth Committee, Ways and Means Committee and Agriculture and Natural Resources Appropriations Subcommittee.